fifimajster/currency-net/README.md

 ### Some short term things to code:

-* pickle a backup graph in server
 * make some clever cryptography so you don't have to trust server unconditionally
 * updating smells should be more efficient and shold take trust lvl into consideration
-* minor improvements to finding branches
+* (minor improvements to finding branches) not important